-The bullring in Ronda was built in the 18th century, and it has an important place in Spanish culture because it’s seen as the birthplace of modern bullfighting.
+The bullring in Ronda was built in the 18th century, and it has an important place in Spanish culture because it’s known as the birthplace of modern bullfighting.
 It is the oldest bullring to house a bullfight in Spain and the only one to be entirely made of stone.
 Although it doesn’t seat the most people it does have the biggest ground space.
-Bullfighting is a controversial sport now and it does still take place here one week in the year.
+Bullfighting is a controversial sport now but it does still take place here one week in the year.
 At other times you can view the bullring and museum.

 These were originally outside the city walls and date back to the late 13th century.
 They are some of the best preserved Arab Baths in Spain.

 Ronda’s elevation and position allowed the city to develop securely against attack.
 So much so the medieval city walls and gates didn’t even join up in many places.
 You can walk around the old city walls and through the gates for more views of Ronda and beyond.

 “…in Ronda there are many streets which take us to ourselves.
 The gorge has no obligations to the guides.
 One leans over the edge of it and may find in its depths fear, prophecies, prayers or poems” – José María Pemán, Spanish journalist, poet and novelist.

 Places to stay in Ronda